Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Introduction

 This paper is organised as follows.
 Section \ref{secmod} presents the class of models to be considered and the augmented model to derive the MCMC.
-Section \ref{secinf} presents the general Bayesian approach and addresses some identifiability issues.
+Section \ref{secinf} presents the general Bayesian approach and addresses some identifiability and implementation issues.
 Section \ref{seccomp} describes the MCMC algorithm for the spatial model and Section \ref{stmsec} presents its extension to the spatio-temporal case.
-Section \ref{secsim} presents simulated examples to illustrate the proposed methodology.
+Section \ref{secsim} presents two real data examples to illustrate the proposed methodology.
 Final remarks and possible directions for future work are presented in Section \ref{secconc}.
+The Appendix presents the aforementioned analysis of \citet{adams}'s algorithm as well as a collection of simulated data analysis, proofs for the main results and other practical aspects of our methodology.